-Bosnia: RES electricity production stable, hydro and wind potentials still unexplored5.
-May 2015. / SEE Energy News
+Bosnia: RES electricity production stable, hydro and wind potentials still unexplored, SEE Energy News

 Bosnia and Hercegovina is one of the biggest South East Europe electricity producer from hydro power plants.
 Huge potentials still are unexplored, there are several new HPP project under development.